Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 $ swift build -c release -Xlinker='-lrt'

-Build it at first.
-The building instruction is at here.
-The executable file will be generate in out/Debug/bin/ch/ch.
-Install the dependency of building ChakraCore at first.
+Build ChakraCore first.
+The build instructions are available here.
+The executable file will be generated at out/Debug/bin/ch/ch.
+Install the dependencies for building ChakraCore first.

 1